consensus-shipyard/lotus/scripts/ipc/README.md

 ```
 > Bear in mind that this scripts expects the absolute path of the key as an argument, if you use the relative path the script will fail.

 This script deploys a daemon and a validator for your subnet, however, it is not started mining automatically (as it was the case for the root node), because one need to first join a subnet to start mining in a subnet.
 Again, all of the output of the execution of your node will then become useful to configure you IPC agent with the subnet.
+The resulting container docker will be named `ipc_<SUBNET_ID>_<API_PORT>` (with `/` replaced by `_` so as to yield a valid name).
 Refer to the [IPC agent](https://github.com/consensus-shipyard/ipc-agent) for documentation on how to run a subnet over this infrastructure.

 ### Mining in a subnet
 To initialize the mining process in a subnet node directly after all of the relevant operations to join a subnet were successfully, you just need to run the following script passing as argument the docker container where your subnet node is running: